 Your thesis will NOT be dispatched until BOTH examiners have accepted the formal invitation

 To enter for the examination you must submit two bound copies and one electronic copy.
 We do NOT accept spiral bound copies.
-You must also submit a completed thesis submission form to the Research Degrees Office.
+You must also submit a completed Thesis submission form [DOC 41KB] to the Research Degrees Office.
 You can also use the QMUL File Exchange Service for files up to 2GB.

 You must not contact the examiners yourself.
 Your examination may be declared invalid if you do.